Ravi-2064/All-in-one/README.md

-# each-n-every
+# All-in-one
-This is generally an e-commerce site  project, which aims to develop the web appplication providing genuine services to its customers in variety of fields, like constructional, functional and marketing services in time.
+This is an e-commerce site  project, which aims to develop the web appplication providing genuine services to its customers in variety of fields, like constructional, functional and marketing services in time.